 RELIGIOUS EDUCATION PROGRAM

 Our program is gradual and continuous.
-It begins with Pre-school and continues throughout life, thus we are now calling it "LIFELONG CATECHESIS.".
+It begins with Grade 1 and continues throughout life, thus we are now calling it "LIFELONG CATECHESIS.".

 The Catechists are registered members of St. Barnabas Parish who have volunteered their time and talents to help in the religious education of the children of the parish.
 They are enthusiastic and dedicated to the work of the Church.
 (New teachers and workers are always needed.
 Should you wish to be a teacher, aide, etc., please call the office).

-Or Whole Family/Whole Community Catechesis.
-This optional model of Religious Ed if geared for the entire family.
+Our Whole Family/Whole Community Catechesis.
+This optional model of Religious Education is geared for the entire family.
 Since 2005, St. Barnabas has offered this model of Religious Education/Formation for the whole family.
-Families come together 1-2 times a month for two hours.
+Families come together once a month for two hours.
 The first half hour is food and fellowship (at no extra cost) with prayer time together reflecting on the Sunday Gospel and readings.
 The children then go to their age appropriate classrooms while the parents stay for their own talk on the same subject that the children are learning about.
-Whole Family bi-monthly sessions are now being offered throughout the week including Sundays.
+Whole Family monthly sessions are now being offered throughout the week including Sundays.
 They fill up early, so we encourage you to register early.

 PROGRAM SCHEDULE- All Classes meet twice each Month

 Sundays: Whole Family Catechesis grades 1-6, 10:00 to 12:00am; 1:30 to 3:30p.m.

 Mondays: Whole Family Catechesis grades 1-6, 5:00 to 7:00pm